- Travel in France

 wander in the Jardins du Luxembourg, a very popular park in the Latin

 Walking is free !
-But if you have a Paris Pass or a travel
+But if you have a Paris City Pass

 then you also have free unlimited travel on public transport within